 The program is unique in its diversity of faculty and student body.
-It brings together groups of interested individuals to study together intensively in Budapest coming from an enormously varied geographical, cultural and academic background.
-Participants have been accepted into the program from over 130 different countries ranging from East and Central Europe and the former Soviet Union to countries of Asia, Africa, North America and South America.
+It brings together groups of interested individuals to study together intensively in Budapest coming from enormously varied geographical, cultural, and academic backgrounds.
+Participants have been accepted into the program from over 130 different countries ranging from East and Central Europe and the former Soviet Union to countries of Asia, Africa, North America, and South America.
 The courses are taught by a team of faculty who also represent a wide range of countries in an effort to match the diversity of the student body.
 They have come from approximately 80 different countries from the region as well as mostly from Western Europe and America.
-This exciting multi-cultural composition of the courses provides a stimulating environment for engaging participants and faculty in an inspiring and enriching dialogue during the summer school.
+This exciting multicultural composition of the courses provides a stimulating environment for engaging participants and faculty in an inspiring and enriching dialogue during the summer school.

 The twenty-seven summer schools from 1996 to 2022 offered 454 courses.
 The program has received more than 35,000 applications; around 11,000 participants attended, and 3,000 faculties taught the various courses.
 In any given year, the average number of countries represented in a course is around 16, ensuring the truly and uniquely international nature of the program.

 Professors have come to teach courses from 89 different countries so far.
-In recent year, 37% of the faculty came from the region, 59% from Western Europe, America, Canada, Australia, Israel and Japan, and 4% from non-regional emerging democracies.
+In recent years, 37% of the faculty came from the region, 59% from Western Europe, America, Canada, Australia, Israel, and Japan, and 4% from non-regional emerging democracies.

 In any one course, participants are able to work with a mixture of Eastern and Western academics and practitioners from 5-6 different countries, affiliated with CEU and other educational or professional institutions, often coming from different discipline areas.
 Most of our courses are designed to encourage a cross-disciplinary and cross-national inquiry into currently relevant issues such as ethnic relations, migration, nationalism and transnationalism, globalization, human rights, urban development, poverty reduction, religion and identity, gender, etc. A broad range of teaching methods is used to enliven the courses such as intensive reading seminars, panel and group discussions, individual and group projects, presentations, field trips, etc. During the course, while faculty members present their topics through lectures, seminars, etc., they also facilitate work on the development of participants' research and/or policy agendas through individual tutorials, office hours.